mfiers/_usedtobe_TUI/README.md

 # #TUI - Semantic Microblogging in Community Genome Annotation
+This project looks to embed semantic information in web pages and then allow users to tweet their views / suggestions of the page so that other people can see what they are talking about.
+The messages have semantic data encoded in them so that machines and programs can easily pick out the relevant information and do with it what they wish.
+We have defined a #TUI format so that anyone can come along and parse all the #TUI messages and have access to all the data.

 The goal of TUI is to use existing cloud services to store all the data - rather than implement new public databases.
 Free microblogging services such as Twitter offer us ways to store this data and have it publicly available.